jackdiorio/Diffusion-Limited-Aggregation/README.md

 It is necessay to have Pygame installed to execute this code.
 See the pygame documentation for install instructions.

-Created by Jack D'Iorio, open-source to all, please source if used.
+Created by Jack D'Iorio, open-source to all, please credit if used.
 Thank you!